Psalms 116; 145, 2 Chronicles 24:17-22, Acts 6:1-7, Acts 7:59-8:8

 It seems these seven were not limited to service, as Stephen was publicly accused of blasphemy for preaching the Gospel.
 Despite his impassioned witness on behalf of Christ, he was stoned to death.
 Like his savior, Stephen asked God to forgive his persecutors.
 His death kicked off a great persecution led by Saul (later Paul).
 Those who were not dragged off to prison scattered and spread the faith throughout Western Asia.

-Stephen didn’t seek leadership, but when called to it he faithfully embraced his responsibilities and his God even when they led to his death.
-He could have stuck to “waiting tables” – as the twelve apostles (kind of condescendingly) referred to the delivery of the agape meal (or Lord’s supper) – but he didn’t think one less important than the other.
+Stephen didn’t seek leadership, but when called to it he faithfully embraced his responsibilities and his God … even when they led to his death.
+He could have stuck to “waiting tables” – as the twelve apostles (rather condescendingly) referred to the delivery of the agape meal (or Lord’s supper) – but he didn’t think one duty less important than the other.
 We remember Stephen not only for his martyrdom, but for his true dedication to servant leadership.